 - Excess bleeding during surgery;

-- Leaving surgical tools or instruments in patient.
+- Leaving surgical tools or instruments in the patient’s body.

-While many families may be reluctant to file a lawsuit after the death of a loved one, one of the best ways to hold hospitals, doctors and medical staff accountable for their negligence is through litigation.
-A lawsuit can give families answers about what went wrong, and can help prevent others from experiencing the same tragedy.
+While many families may be reluctant to file a lawsuit after the death of a loved one, one of the best ways to hold hospitals, doctors, and medical staff accountable for their negligence is through litigation.
+A lawsuit can give families answers about what went wrong and help prevent others from experiencing the same tragedy.

-Proving a Wrongful Death Case in New York
+Proving a Wrongful Death Claim in New York

 - That the hospital or doctor owed a duty of care to the patient;